Azure/bicep-registry-modules/avm/ptn/authorization/role-definition/README.md

 ### Parameter: `roleDefinition`

-Array of custom role definitions to create on the management group.
+Object of custom role definition to create on the management group.

 - Required: Yes
 - Type: object